Run classic Mac OS apps in Windows | A similar app that runs System 7 | How to use MacOS9 | What the MacOS9 app contains | Acknowledgments | Support

 To install this system, download and run the MacOS9AppInstaller.
-(The file is around 400MB in size; it contains a 1GB hard disk image file.)
-Then launch the MacOS9.exe application, either from its folder or from the desktop shortcut that the installer offers to create.
+(The file is around 600MB in size; it contains a 4GB hard disk image file.)
+Then launch the MacOS9.exe application, either from its folder (inside your user folder) or from the desktop shortcut that the installer offers to create.

 The program comes with an uninstaller.
 Every file installed or used by the program is inside the program's folder.
 After uninstalling, any files that may be left over will be in that same folder; those files and the folder itself may be safely deleted.